RadiantByte/LeviLaunchroid/README.md

 - Modify LeviLauncher for personal gameplay and to test new features
 - Create educational content (videos, tutorials, blog posts) showcasing LeviLauncher's capabilities
-- Fork the repository for learning purposes or to create derivative projects, provided you comply with the GNU GPL v3.0
+- Fork the repository for learning purposes or to create derivative projects, provided you comply with the GNU LGPL v3.0
-- Share your modified versions with others as long as you comply with the GPL license terms
+- Share your modified versions with others as long as you comply with the LGPL license terms

 ### Prohibited Uses

-- Do not distribute modified versions without sharing the source code, as required by the GPL
+- Do not distribute modified versions without sharing the source code, as required by the LGPL
 - Do not claim LeviLauncher as your own without crediting the LeviMC team and its contributors
-- Selling LeviLauncher or derivatives without adhering to the GPL is strictly prohibited
+- Selling LeviLauncher or derivatives without adhering to the LGPL is strictly prohibited
-- Do not distribute LeviLauncher as closed-source or under a non-GPL license
+- Do not distribute LeviLauncher as closed-source or under a non-LGPL license
 - Do not use LeviLauncher to violate Mojang or Microsoft's user agreements

 > **Disclaimer:** The authors and contributors of LeviLauncher are not responsible for bans, damages, or issues arising from the use of this software.
 Use it at your own risk and in accordance with Minecraft's terms of service.